 - Spanish: Sauco.

-- Environment: Common along roadsides, riverbanks, and woods all over Europe.
-It is also spread in warm and cold areas of the American continent.
+- Environment: It is common along roadsides, riverbanks, and woods all over Europe and in warm and cold areas of the American continent.

-- Description: Shrub of the Caprifoliaceae family, growing from two to four meters high, with deciduous, large leaves, each one comprising five to seven lanceolated folioles, with toothed edges.
+- Description: This shrub of the Caprifoliaceae family grows from two to four meters high.
+It has deciduous, large leaves comprising five to seven lanceolated folioles with toothed edges.
 The flowers are whitish and grow in umbels.
-The fruits are small berries, black or violet.
+The fruits are small black or violet berries.

 - Parts of the plant used medicinally: The flowers, the fruits, and the inner bark of the trunk and branches.